Pete Buttigieg has withdrawn his candidacy.

 - Buttigieg told CFR that the United States has underestimated China’s ambitions and that Washington must work to disentangle its “sensitive” economic sectors from China.

 - He is critical of Trump’s tariffs on Chinese imports, calling the trade war a “fool’s errand” and maintaining that it will not succeed in pressuring China to change its economic model.
-He says American farmers are bearing the brunt of Beijing’s retaliatory tariffs on U.S. products.
+He says American farmers are bearing the brunt of Beijing’s retaliatory tariffs on U.S. products and that Trump’s “phase one” trade deal with China is “putting out fires that he himself started.”

 - Though he opposes the Barack Obama administration’s Asia-Pacific trade deal, the Trans-Pacific Partnership (TPP), he says the United States must strike new trade agreements to compete with China’s Belt and Road Initiative for access to Asian markets.